ws-choi/Conditioned-Source-Separation-LaSAFT/README.md

 > We will upload our code and README after refactoring our code for better readability.

+> It is not available to use pretrained models currently.
+We will fix it soon.

 A Pytorch Implementation of the paper "LaSAFT: Latent Source Attentive Frequency Transformation for Conditioned Source Separation"

 ## Demonstration: A Pretrained Model